facebook

 How does IM’s assessment design correlate to the design of other widely-administered assessments like SAT, ACT, PARCC, and SBAC?

-To the extent that these other assessments are aligned to the Common Core State Standards, the assessments included in IM’s curricular materials assess the same content knowledge.
+The assessments included in IM’s curricular materials will assess the same content knowledge as other assessments that are aligned to the Common Core State Standards.
 In designing our assessments, we surveyed item types that are commonly used.
 As a result, our assessments include multiple choice, multiple response, short answer, restricted constructed response, and extended response item types.
 The purpose of this choice was to give students opportunities to encounter these item types on summative assessments throughout the year to gain familiarity and comfort.
 Additionally, we provide scoring rubrics for restricted constructed response and extended response items that mirror the scoring guidance for other widely-administered assessments.
 More information about assessment design is available in the curriculum teacher guides.

 Are the lessons aligned to the standards?